themarshallproject/arpa20220125/README.md

 ### Tips ###

-You can simplify the setup process a bit by creating a bash function to do the wrote steps for you.
+You can simplify the setup process a bit by creating a bash function to do the rote steps for you.
 Add this to your `~/.bashrc` or equivalent:

 ```sh
 function newgraphic() {